MOUNT VERNON Invitational and NIETOC TOC Qualifier

 5) For events that allow for prep time: Prep time begins within 5 seconds of the end of the previous speech.
 There is no stopping prep because your tech malfunctioned, or because you need to swap thumb drive evidence.
 Prep ends when you start speaking.

-8) I do not disclose results ion prelim rounds.
+9) I do not disclose results in prelim rounds.
 Period.
 Full stop.
 Even if the tournament requires it.
 I'll take the fine/punishment.
 I don't believe it is beneficial to anyone.
-I will give oral feedback IF the tournament is running on time and if I feel the teams are in a proper mental state to listen to it objectively and accept it.
+I will give oral feedback IF the tournament is running on time and if I feel the teams are in a proper mental state to listen to it objectively and accept it (same goe sfor my own mental state...
+I may simply be too tired to engage... don't take it personally).
 Oral critique, if offered is UNIDIRECTIONAL.
 It is not a time for you to argue your case further.
 Doing so will be considered a decorum violation (see #1 above).
+I reserve the right to change my vote in the event of a post-round decorum violation - including going to tab and requesting a change in person.

 Congressional Debate:

-1) I'm a Certified Parliamentarian, as in I do this professionally for a living.
+1) I'm a Registered Parliamentarian, as in I do this professionally as a paid gig.
 If you're thinking of challenging my knowledge of Robert's Rules, the local rules for your tournament, etc., just don't.
+(Not perfect, but I get this right to 5-nines of accuracy).
 I always study in advance and ask for complete rules lists for your Congress.

 3) Conversely, as a scorer, I am going to actually flow the debate in round, tracking the arguments Pro and Opp and looking for you to advance the debate, not merely rehash what others have said.
 After the argumentation, I look to style and speech quality as a secondary voter.